itswebny/universal-navigation/contributing.md

 ## Creating Issues

 - Search and review the current issues to see if anyone else has already reported it (Duplicate issues will be closed).
-- If your issue is a duplicate of another issue, read the original issue, as comments may give enough temporarily until a permanent solution is fully realized.
+- If your issue is a duplicate of another issue, read the original issue, as comments may give enough temporarily information until a permanent solution is fully realized.
 - Keep issues, and comments contstructive and respectful (GitHub is a public place... deconstrutive comments will be deleted).
 - Abstract your problem... avoid mentioning names or any information that may be sensitive.
 - Review the "Mastering Issues" GitHub Tutorial https://guides.github.com/features/issues/